timezexioisic/Timez-os/README.md

+# Timez-os
-# Timez-os is a Python script by which you can run your scripts with custom slash commands.
+## Python script by which you can run your scripts with custom slash commands.
+Mainly to be used in Termux.
 Language: Python.
 Current version: Alpha.
 Libraries used: os, sys, threading, linecache, time, datetime, mechanicalsoup, BeautifulSoup.